Brown bear: Distribution and habitat

 Brown bears inhabit the broadest range of habitats of any living bear species.
 They seem to have no altitudinal preferences and have been recorded from sea level to an elevation of 5000 m in the Himalayas.
 In most of their range, brown bears seem to prefer semi-open country, with a scattering of vegetation, that can allow them a resting spot during the day.
 However, they have been recorded as inhabiting every variety of northern temperate forest known to occur.

 This species was once native to Europe, much of Asia, the Atlas Mountains of Africa, and North America, but are now extirpated in some areas, and their populations have greatly decreased in other areas.
 There are approximately 200,000 brown bears left in the world.
 The largest populations are in Russia with 130,000, the United States with 32,500, and Canada with around 25,000.
 Brown bears live in Alaska, east through the Yukon and Northwest Territories, south through British Columbia, and through the western half of Alberta.
 The Alaskan population is estimated at a healthy 30,000 individuals.
 In the lower 48 states, they are repopulating slowly, but steadily along the Rockies and the western Great Plains.

-In Europe, in 2010, there were 14,000 brown bears in ten fragmented populations, from Spain (estimated at only 20–25 animals in the Pyrenees in 2010, in a range shared between Spain, France, and Andorra, and some 210 animals in Asturias, Cantabria, Galicia, and León, in the Picos de Europa and adjacent areas in 2013) in the west, to Russia in the east, and from Sweden and Finland in the north to Romania (5,000–6,000), Bulgaria (900–1,200), Slovakia (with about 600–800 animals), Slovenia (500–700 animals), and Greece (with Karamanlidis et al. 2015 estimating >450 animals) in the south.
-In Asia, brown bears are found primarily throughout Russia, thence more spottily southwest to parts of the Middle East, including the Eastern Black Sea Region, Turkey which has 5,432 individuals of brown bear, to as far south as southwestern Iran, and to the southeast in Northeast China.
+In Europe, in 2010, there were 14,000 brown bears in ten fragmented populations, from Spain (estimated at only 20–25 animals in the Pyrenees in 2010, in a range shared between Spain, France, and Andorra, and some 210 animals in Asturias, Cantabria, Galicia, and León, in the Picos de Europa and adjacent areas in 2013) in the west, to Russia in the east, and from Sweden and Finland in the north to Romania (5,000–6,000), Bulgaria (900–1,200), Slovakia (with about 600–800 animals), Slovenia (500–700 animals), and Greece (with around 900 animals) in the south.

+In Asia, brown bears are found primarily throughout Russia, thence more spottily southwest to parts of the Middle East, including the eastern Black Sea region of Turkey which has 5,432 brown bears, to as far south as southwestern Iran, and to the east in Northeast China.
 Brown bears are also found in Western China, Kyrgyzstan, North Korea, Pakistan, Afghanistan, and India.
 A population of brown bears can be found on the Japanese island of Hokkaido, which holds the largest number of non-Russian brown bears in eastern Asia, with about 2,000–3,000 animals.